secretstartups/handbook/tools-and-tips/zoom/index.html.md

 - At the time of this update, a global pandemic is occurring which has dramatically increased both the usage of Zoom for legitimate users, and the number of individuals doing Zoombombing.
 - Zoombombing parties are occuring where individuals are sharing tips and information online regarding meetings to access.
 - Tools are being written to automate some of the steps in finding open and unprotected meetings.
-- Simple steps such as a Waiting Room or a password can easily prevent such activity.
+- Simple steps such as a Waiting Room and a password can easily prevent such activity.
+To this end, by default we now turn on passwords for all meetings.
+To ensure these settings are in place, navigate to your Zoom browser extension settings, and ensure that both "One-time Meeting ID" and "Require Meeting password" are checked.
 - Most of the recommendations given here are defaults as set by IT Ops, but always double-check to ensure a safe Zoom meeting.

 GitLab's Zoom account has [End-to-End Encryption](https://gitlab.com/gitlab-com/peopleops/issues/223) enabled.